JieyingChenChen/jieyingchenchen.github.io/_includes/teaching.md

 ## Relevant Courses

 -->
+- **Knowledge and Data (Fall 2024/2025)**: Co-taught at Vrije Universiteit Amsterdam, the Netherlands, focusing on semantic web.
 - **AI in Health (Spring 2023/2024)**: Co-taught at Vrije Universiteit Amsterdam, the Netherlands, focusing on applications of artificial intelligence in healthcare.
 - **Database System (Spring 2021)**: Examiner for oral exams at the University of Oslo, Norway, ensuring rigorous assessment and comprehensive student feedback.
 - **Semantic Technologies (Spring 2021/2022)**: